-- 5 expected or unlicensed water use such as for the filling of private fire tanks, increased industrial use for new processes, unauthorised filling of street cleaning equipment and water bowsers, or illegal connections, can all generate abnormal flow events and are all activities that water service providers need to be made aware of if proactive management and control of the network is to be realised.
-Detections can also be produced - by network rezoning activities, changes to valve arrangements or pump schedules and other operational scenarios, thereby providing an additional check of the timing, magnitude and effect of such activities.
+Their classifications are shown in Fig. 3.
+The class "abnormal" includes all cases where the AI system produced an alarm, and subsequent manual data interpretation confirmed that a noteworthy change in the data stream did occur, but for which there was no correlation with mains repairs or customer contacts i.e. the result of an unknown cause that did not fall into one of the other 5 (normal) categories that correlated with a known causes.
+The signature of some of these abnormal events such as large industrial demands, or closure and opening of valves, could not necessarily be differentiated from that of bursts using the AI analysis system.
+However, their detection was still of significant interest to the water company in that it provided important operational information that was previously undetected.
+Unexpected or unlicensed water use such as for the filling of private fire tanks, increased industrial use for new processes, unauthorised filling of street cleaning equipment and water bowsers, or illegal connections, can all generate abnormal flow events and are all activities that water service providers need to be made aware of if proactive management and control of the network is to be realised.
+Detections can also be produced by network rezoning activities, changes to valve arrangements or pump schedules and other operational scenarios, thereby providing an additional check of the timing, magnitude and effect of such activities.
 This information is particularly important when such activities have been outsourced to third party contractors.

-From Fig. 3a and b it can be seen that during the period of analysis a good correlation 15 was found between the AI system generated alerts and company WMS/customer contact information.
-This was very good for flow where 95% of flow alerts corresponded to WMS/contact information or known engineered events with only 5% ghosts.
-The pressure data analysis was found to produce more ghosts (38%), which was expected based on previous work and other researcher's findings which highlight the 20 non-stationary nature of the pressure profile over time (Mounce et al., 2011; Ye and Fenner, 2010).
+From Fig. 3 it can be seen that during the period of analysis a good correlation was found between the AI system generated alerts and company WMS/customer contact information.
+This was very good for flow where 95 % of flow alerts corresponded to WMS/contact information or known engineered events with only 5 % ghosts.
+The pressure data analysis was found to produce more ghosts (38 %), which was expected based on previous work and other researcher's findings which highlight the non-stationary nature of the pressure profile over time (Mounce et al., 2011, Ye and Fenner, 2010).